 Your AC system uses a chemical refrigerant to shift warmth within your residence outside.
 This makes your home chilly and comfy.
 The kind of refrigerant used in residential air conditioner has changed a couple of times as time has passed, keeping up with technology advances and environmental considerations.

-All new home air conditioners have R410a, also known as Puron.
+All new home air conditioners in Tulsa have R410a, also known as Puron.
 But this refrigerant will subsequently be phased out.
-This is because of a continued focus on limiting compounds known to affect the environment.
+This is because of a continued focus on limiting compounds known to negatively affect the environment.

 To understand the “why” that causes air conditioning restrictions, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have cooling systems, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling functions.